-Employee committees are an excellent way to get employees engaged and involved in your safety program.
-When employees are engaged in safety the results include higher morale, reduced turnover, increased productivity, leading to a lot more good stuff.
+Employee committees are an excellent way to engage employees in your safety program.
+So when employees are involved in safety, the results include higher morale, reduced turnover, increased productivity, and a lot more good stuff.

 There are many ways to set up and organize an employee committee.
-In this week’s show, we take a bird’s eye view and go over the basics.
+And in this week’s show, we take a bird’s eye view and review the basics.

 TAKING THE WORD SAFETY OUT OF YOUR COMMITTEE

 This is a new concept for me, but I like it.
-The idea is that if you describe everything with the word “Safety” you are saying that safety is a separate entity and not entwined in everything the company does.
+So the idea is that if you describe everything with the word SAFETY.
+And you are saying that safety is a separate entity and not entwined in everything the company does.
 Interesting, right?

 MORE THAN JUST ONE MEETING